 Overtime rules under the Fair Labor Standards Act and Texas Payday Law result in improper wage calculations in employment law.
 Some employers engage in illegal acts to avoid paying overtime.
 Many fail to fully understand when they must pay overtime and how the calculation of overtime pay must occur.
 (For a primer on overtime pay, visit this blog post.)
 Even well-meaning employers underpay employees by failing to understand the overtime provisions of the FLSA and Texas Payday Law.
 It is not a defense to an unpaid overtime pay claim that the employer meant to pay what it owed.
-If you believe your employer violated your rights to overtime pay then you should talk to employment lawyers in Dallas and Fort Worth, Texas right away.
+If you believe your employer violated your rights to overtime pay then you should talk to overtime pay lawyers in Texas right away.

 Overtime pay and personal leave under federal and Texas employment law